8 Types of Coding Jobs (+ Tips to Get Hired)

 Demonstrate the impact you made in past roles using metrics when possible.

-Completing a technical interview during the interview process is standard for many coding jobs.
+You may need to complete a technical interview during the screening and hiring process for many coding jobs.
 These interviews often include questions about your technical skills and a live coding test.
 Ask the recruiter what you should expect from the interview process, and if that consists of a technical interview, spend some time reviewing common technical interview questions.

-It's entirely possible to get a coding job without a degree.
-With the proper support and training, you can launch a career in coding, and coding-related jobs are increasingly in demand.
-Additionally, according to HR Forecast, basic coding is an in-demand skill, even for non-tech roles [1].

-Although you can get a degree if you want to, you don’t need one to break into this field.
-Many jobs ask potential candidates to pass technical assessments before hiring them.
-You can master the skills you’ll need in various ways, including online courses, certifications, and bootcamps.

-Build in-demand coding skills quickly with an online course from a top university.
-Learn Python from the University of Michigan, Java from Duke University, or C and C++ from the University of California, Santa Cruz.
+You can sharpen your coding skills at your own pace with a beginner-friendly online course from a top university.
+For example, you can earn a certificate for your resume with the Python for Everyone Specialization from the University of Michigan.
+Or, learn C and C++ from the University of California, Santa Cruz.

 Editorial Team